openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_setup.rst

 #.
 On the **Teams** page, select **Browse**, then select the topic in which
    you want to create a team.

+#.
+At the bottom of the list of teams within the topic, select the **create a
+   new team in this topic** link.

+#.
+On the **Create a New Team** page, add a name and description for the team.

+   In the description, include details about the proposed project or activity to help learners to decide whether they want to join this team.

+   A team name and description are mandatory.
+Optional details for the team include a language that members would primarily use to communicate with each other, and a country that members would primarily identify with.
+Keep in mind that if the team details make the team membership seem too selective, learners might be discouraged from joining.

+#.
+When you have finished entering details for the team, select **Create**.

+   You see the details page for the team you created.

 .. _Search for a Team: